pereiragc/git-meets-teaching/README.md

 # Collaborating and teaching with Git
 **Gustavo Pereira**

-This repo contains the source file for a brief talk given at Columbia University on March 15, 2019 as a guest speaker for the LTF event.
+This amazing repo contains the source file for a brief talk given at Columbia University on March 15, 2019 as a guest speaker for the LTF event.